rvm/rvm1-capistrano3/README.md

     set :rvm1_roles, [:rvm]

+This can be used to restrict RVM use to only one stage which uses given roles.

 # Custom Path to rvm-auto.sh

 By default the `rvm-auto.sh` script will be saved under `/tmp/<application>-<ssh-user>`.
 To override it, use: